Can I replace the crank arms on a Peloton bike?

 This Peloton video explains how to change out flywheel bearings, a process that includes pulling one of the crank arms.
 In this case, the right crank arm is removed, but the process is the same for the left side.
 You will need a 8mm Allen wrench and a crank arm puller.
 The process is the same as it would be for just about any bicycle, so if you’ve done one of those, this should be familiar.

-Will replacing the crank arm fix the problem I’m having with my pedals?
+Will this fix the problem I’m having with my pedals?

 I wrote a previous blog post regarding broken Peloton pedals, in response to what seemed to be a rash of broken pedals back in 2018.
 Although not much seemed to have come from “pedalgate”, the post still gets comments from users who have problems with their pedals.
 It seems that if you have problems with your pedals detaching from the bike, it could be one of three issues: